ObjectiveSubject/wp-boilerplate/README.md

 3. Search for `Text Domain: obsub` in style.css.
 4. Search for <code>&nbsp;obsub</code> (with a space before it) to capture DocBlocks.
 5. Search for `obsub-` to capture prefixed handles.
-6. Search for `ObSub Boilerplate` to change theme name.
+6. Search for `ObSub` to change theme name.
 7. Search for `Theme URI: https://github.com/ObjectiveSubject/wp-boilerplate` to change theme URI.
-8. Search for `Description: A boilerplate wordpress theme` to change the description.
+8. Search for `Description: A wordpress theme` to change the description.
-9. Search for `"displayValue": "obsub"` to capture codekit settings.
-10. Search for `"externalServerAddress": "http:\/\/localhost\/obsub"` to capture (more) codekit settings.

 Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
 Next, update or delete this readme.